jchinzi/reading-notes/class-02.md

 >  `<h3 style="color:blue;">This is a blue heading</h3>`

-When rendered, that code would produce the following: <h3 style="color:blue;">This is a blue heading</h3>
+When rendered, that code would produce the following:

+<h3 style="color: blue;">This is a blue heading</h3>

 However, too much of this can make your code look cluttered.